Department of English Education

 - Teaching Methodology

 Meet our Faculties

 Yang Liu (sunny)

 Dept. of English Education at MIU (2021)

-One of the most important choices in life is a university, and earnestly I could choose the best one for myself which is MIU.
-Before studying at MIU, to be honest, I was not thinking of being an English teacher, but the more professors inspired me, the more my heart was filled with passion, and dream to be a teacher.
-The four years at MIU was a time of growth both professionally and personally, when I discovered an unknown strength of mine.
+One of the most important choices in life is a choosing a university.
+I chose the best one by coming to MIU!
+To be honest, before studying at MIU I was not thinking of being an English teacher.
+But the more my professors inspired me the more my heart was filled with passion and dream to become a teacher.
+My four years at MIU was a time of growth both professionally and personally in which I discovered an unknown strength of mine.
 Furthermore, I am always thankful to MIU professors who are not only teachers, but truly counselors in my view.
-Through them, I learned that being a teacher is the same as an eagle with two powerful wings.
-One is about teaching skills with great knowledge, and the other one is about caring for the students with a real heart, which I might never have learned if I had not studied at MIU; and so, with both wings the eagle can fly higher than any other.
-This is how MIU influenced me brightly and changed my perspectives from my past understanding of being a teacher.
-I still remember the lessons of my teachers that I use in my teaching now.
-Also, whoever is reading this does not feel worried about your current language level because I am sure you are much better than me compared to my freshman year, but you see now I actually teach English to many students in English.
+Through them, I learned that being a teacher is like an eagle with two powerful wings.
+One is about teaching skills with great knowledge, and the other one is about caring for students with a real heart, which I might never have learned if I had not studied at MIU.
+So, with both wings the eagle can fly higher than any other.
+This is how MIU greatly influenced me and changed my perspective from my past understanding of being a teacher.
+I still remember the lessons my teachers taught me; and now I use them in my teaching as well.
+Also, whoever is reading this, don’t feel worried about your current language level because I am sure you are much better than me compared to my freshman year.
+But, now I actually teach English to many students… in English!
 Welcome to my university.